tender-finance/tender-fi-contracts/README.md

-# Money Market by AgoraDeFi
+# Money Market by Tender finance

 Tender Money Market is a fork of [Compound Finance](https://compound.finance)'s money market with minor code changes which makes the money market decentralised and self sustained.